grafana/loki/docs/clients/promtail/scraping.md

 ### Kubernetes Discovery

-Note that while promtail can utilize the Kubernetes API to discover pods as targets, it can only read log files from pods that are running on the same node as the one Promtail is running on.
+Note that while Promtail can utilize the Kubernetes API to discover pods as targets, it can only read log files from pods that are running on the same node as the one Promtail is running on.
 Promtail looks for a `__host__` label on each target and validates that it is set to the same hostname as Promtail's